Data protection in Luxembourg: overview

 Informed (that is, the data subject must have given his consent with the full knowledge of the facts).

-Complying with a legal obligation to which the data controller is subject.
+It complies with a legal obligation to which the data controller is subject.

-A contract to which the data subject is party, or taking steps at the request of the data subject before entering into a contract.
+It takes place for the performance of a contract to which the data subject is party, or taking steps at the request of the data subject before entering into a contract.

 The purposes of the legitimate interests pursued by the data controller, or by the third party or parties to whom the data is disclosed, except where these interests are overridden by the interests or fundamental rights and freedoms of the data subject.

-Protecting the data subject's vital interests.
+It protects the data subject's vital interests.

 Processing for supervision reasons at the workplace cannot be carried out by the employer if the employer is the controller, except in the following cases (Article L.261-1, Employment Code):